cs340-20/Personnel-Management/SETUP.md

   Xampp hosting will allow us to run our page and database on a local host.
   Download Xampp and use the file structure below to setup the webpage directory.
   Download link: https://www.apachefriends.org/download.html
+  Once you set up your file structure below, start Xampp and activate Apache and MySQL. localhost/index.php will get you to the homepage.

 FILE STRUCTURE: